sirfonzie/INF2004_LAB4/README.md

 ## **EXERCISE**

 To configure a PWM signal at 20 Hz with a 50% duty cycle on GP2 and feed it into an ADC at GP26 while sampling the ADC every 25 ms, you must use the Raspberry Pi Pico and its Pico C SDK.
 You will need to use a jumper wire to connect GP2 to GP26.
+You may use a timer interrupt.
 The output to look as follows:

 <img src="/img/ex4.png" width=100% height=100%>